vincenthphung/direct-rep/README.md

 DirectRep is an app that allows US Citizens to write letters to their elected representatives using Artifical Intelligence to generate the body text given a specific "issue" and "stance" on that issue.
 The user's representatives are gathered using [Google Civic Information API](https://developers.google.com/civic-information) and are determined by the Zip Code the user provides on Sign-Up.

 This service lowers the barrier-to-entry for citizens to have their voices heard by their elected representatives.
-Regardless of your literacy, your English proficiency, your ability to articulate your thoughts and opinions, all of these things are now easier for ***everyone*** to access.
+Regardless of your literacy, your English proficiency, your ability to articulate your thoughts and opinions, having your voice heard is now easier for ***everyone*** to access.

 <br><br>
 **\*\*Disclaimers\*\***
 There may be data missing from Google Civics API which may lead to certain representatives not being shown in the results.
-Always double check and verify your representatives data.
+Always double check and verify your representatives' data.

 <br>